swipswaps/objectiv-analytics/bach/README.md

 ## Security Disclosure
 Found a security issue?
 Please don’t use the issue tracker but contact us directly.
 See [SECURITY.md](../SECURITY.md) for details.

-## Roadmap
-Future plans for Objectiv can be found on our [Github Roadmap](https://github.com/objectiv/objectiv-analytics/projects/2).

 ## Custom development & contributing code
 If you want to contribute to Objectiv or use it as a base for custom development, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).
 It contains detailed development instructions and a link to information about our contribution process and where you can fit in.